himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 #### Deploy to Webserver

-For deployment, I used rsync to copy the build files to the nginx webserver.
+For deployment, I used rsync to copy the build files to the nginx web server.
 This step will be another shell command, so I've actually added it as another "build" step.
 Add another **Execute shell** and paste the following command inside the text box (again, changing the url):